YUNG-GANG/YUNGs-Better-Caves/README.md

 Right now it simply takes the average.
 Reread the article - I think it's supposed to be a multiplicative thing like before.
 This may help fix the shell problem I've been having?
+  - UPDATE: Multiplication seems to work well for InvertedPerlinCavern.
+Will prob have to mess around with all the different possibilities and test on a case-by-case basis.